lchestnut/gettingdata/README.md

 ## Steps used to get and clean the data set
   1. Installed and loaded needed library (plyr) and created function to capitalize activity names for greater readability

-  2. Reads and creates data sets for test and train subjects, activity and feature names with their respective data
+  2. Read and created data sets for test and train subjects, activity and feature names with their respective data

-  3. **Change feature and activity names to be more descriptive**
+  3. **Change activity names to be more descriptive**

   4. Merged activity labels with activity data, merged them with subjects

   5. **Combined test and training datasets to create one set**

   6. **Extracts only the measurements on the mean and standard deviation for each measurement.**

+  7. **Change feature variable names to be more readable**

-  7. **Exported the tidy set**
+  8. **Exported the tidy set**